woocommerce/woocommerce-admin/src/RemoteInboxNotifications/README.md

 ```

 ### Not
-Note that the rules in operand get ANDed together into a single boolean.
+This negates the rules in the provided set of rules.
+Note that the rules in `operand` get ANDed together into a single boolean.

+`operand` is required.

 ```
 {